jesstierney/pliocene-da/data/model_output/raw/Contents.md

 | sos  | Sea surface salinity |
 | siconc | Sea ice area percentage |

 In most cases, the summary for a variable will span a single line.
 However, if multiple files were used for the variable, then the summary will span multiple lines.
-Names

 ### File